 Step 1: Generate variables for deploymentAnchor link to section titled "Step 1: Generate variables for deployment"

-To target the app that you want to deploy to and the app extension you need to replace, you need to gather your app's API key and extension ID.
+To target the app that you want to deploy to, you need to gather your app's client ID.

 - Navigate to your app directory.

 env file is generated at the root of your project.
 It contains the client ID (API key) for your app and the ID of each of the extensions in your app.

 Step 2: Generate a CLI authentication tokenAnchor link to section titled "Step 2: Generate a CLI authentication token"

 You can create a new CLI authentication token through the Partner Dashboard.

 Tokens are managed at the Partner organization level.
 You can have only two CLI authentication tokens for your Partner organization.
 If you want to create more than two authentication tokens, then you need to delete an existing authentication token.